 Task 2 C: Bubble spatial plots of error statistics

-These plots show maps covering the entire modeling region (domain 1 and 2), with color coded symbols at surface observation sites.
-The color coding corresponds to the value time-averaged error statistics (e.g., mean bias, MAE, etc) at each observations site.
+These plots show maps covering the entire modeling region (domain 1 and 2), with color-coded symbols at surface observation sites.
+The color-coding corresponds to the value time-averaged error statistics (e.g., mean bias, MAE) at each observations site.
 These plots help to identify spatial patterns of different error characteristics.

 Temperature

-The 2-meter / surface temperatures simulated by the WRF-MET model were generally accurate to within 3.0 °C of the observations for all U.S. stations within the model’s inner domain (D02, 12 km).
+The 2-meter / surface temperatures simulated by the WRF-MET model were generally accurate to within 3.0 °C of the observations for all U.S. stations within the model’s inner domain (12 km).
 The agreement between the simulated and observed temperatures was somewhat poorer in the cooler seasons than during the summer as the mean absolute error (MAE) for many locations was between 2 – 3 °C in winter, spring, and fall (see Figure below) but decreased to generally < 1.5 °C in all regions during the summer (see Figure below).
 The MAEs in Southern Canada were notably higher during winter peaking at > 3.0 °C, but of the same magnitude as those in the U.S. during the other seasons.
 Much of the temperature error during the winter and fall could be explained by warm biases of 1- 2 °C in the U.S., particularly in the Great Plains and Midwest, and 1– 3 °C in Southern Canada.
-During the spring cool biases of -1 to -2 °C were produced for many locations in the Midwest and Northeast.
-As will be discussed in Section 5.1.4.1, some sites in the South and Southeast, particularly Tennessee and Alabama, showed a tendency towards a low bias in temperature.
+During the spring, biases of -1 to -2 °C were produced for many locations in the Midwest and Northeast.
+As will be discussed in Section 5.1.4.1, some sites in the South and Southeast, particularly Tennessee and Alabama, showed a tendency towards a negative bias in temperature.
 The spatial plots, however, did not show evidence of substantial widespread cool biases (< -1.0 °C) across that part of the U.S. during the warm months (see Figure for July mean bias below).

 January Temperature MAE for Domain 2: